Ahtesham18112011/RISCV_MYTH/README.md

-The day 1 of this course covered the introduction to the RISC-V ISA, GNU compiler, binary number systemms, unsigned 64-bit binary number system and signed 64-bit binary system.
 ## Binary number system
 The binary number system  contains only two numbers that are 0 and 1 and a bit is the digit of a binary number a group og 8 bits is called a byte and a group of 32 bits is called a word.
 Similarly a group of 64 bits is called a doubleword.
 If i a have a 2-bit binary number the number of possible pattern for these two numbers are 00,01,10,11.
 Only these are the 4 combinations of a 2-bit binary number.
 The number of possiblities of binary number having `n` number of bits can be calculated by the following formula: